History Files

 c.400 BC - AD 400

-The Garamantes amount to a lost Saharan civilisation, one that is little known today.
-Even the only name for them, Garamantes, or Mande of the Fezzan, is Greek.
-This warrior culture flourished from about 1100 BC between areas of southern Libya, in the Fezzan (south-western Libya, near modern Germa), and sub-Saharan Africa, centred on the middle of the Sahara itself.
-Inhabiting an area around the busiest of the ancient trans-Saharan crossroads, the Garamantes were settled around three parallel areas of oases known today as the Wadi al-Ajal (Fazzan), the Wadi ash-Shati, and the Zuwila-Murzuq-Burjuj depression with its capital at Jarmah (a derivation of 'Garamantes').
+Inhabiting an area around the busiest of the ancient trans-Saharan crossroads, the Garamantes were settled around three parallel areas of oases which today are known as the Wadi al-Ajal (Fazzan), the Wadi ash-Shati, and the Zuwila-Murzuq-Burjuj depression with its capital at Jarmah (a derivation of 'Garamantes').

-Coming to prominence around the fourth century BC, the Garamantian civilisation was unique.
+Coming to prominence around the fourth century BC, Garamantes civilisation was unique.
 Its foundation is believed to have marked the first time in history in which a riverless area of a major desert was settled by a complex urban society which planned its towns and imported luxury goods.
-Indeed the sophistication of Garamantian building design, not least of its fortifications, may have been copied by the Romans, some of whose forts in North Africa are strikingly similar in appearance.
+Indeed the sophistication of Garamantian building design, not least of its fortifications, may have been copied by the imperial Romans, some of whose forts in North Africa are strikingly similar in appearance.

-In 2011, while the ongoing civil war eventually ousted the dictator of modern Libya, Colonel Gaddafi, new research made use of satellite imagery which suggests that the Garamantes built more extensively and spread their culture more widely than previously thought.
+In AD 2011, while the ongoing Libyan civil war eventually ousted the dictator of modern Libya, Colonel Gaddafi, new research made use of satellite imagery which suggests that the Garamantes built more extensively and spread their culture more widely than was previously thought.
 Hundreds of new villages and towns were identified.
-They were tenacious builders of underground tunnels, mining fossil water with which to irrigate their crops.
-Occupying an area of some 402,000 square kilometres (250,000 square miles), the Garamantes are now known to have practised a sophisticated form of agriculture, occupying villages which were laid out around square forts or qasrs.

 c.900 BC